-It is always best to keep your tank regularly maintained to avoid having a leak.
-But if you do notice one, here’s what’s to do:
+It is always best to keep your heating oil tank regularly maintained to avoid having an oil leak.
+But if you do notice one, and often a strong smell of oil around the tank can be the first sign, here’s what’s to do:

 - Try to identify the source of the leak and stem the flow at source by turning the tap off where possible and safe to do so.

-- Call the Environment Agency’s free 24 hour emergency pollution hotline on 0800 807 060 for advice on how to deal with a leak.
+- Call the Environment Agency’s free 24 hour emergency pollution hotline on 0800 807 060 for advice on how to deal with a domestic heating oil leak.

 - Place a container such as a bucket under the leak to collect any further spillage.

 - Take action quickly to try to prevent the home heating oil from spreading to nearby buildings or entering a river, drain, or ground water by putting down earth or soil to absorb the spill.

 - Soak up any spilled heating oil you can with an absorbent material, such as sand, newspapers, old towels or cat litter.
 Then dispose of these carefully as they will be highly flammable.